-H. Pesticide Application
+II.H.
+Pesticide Application

-1.LUP dischargers shall only apply pesticides that have been authorized for use through California Department of Pesticide Regulation.
+Linear project dischargers shall only apply pesticides that have been authorized for use through California Department of Pesticide Regulation.
 The application of pesticides shall follow manufacturer’s guidance.

-I. Demolition of Existing Structure
+II.I.
+Demolition of Existing Structure

-1.LUP dischargers shall prevent demolition materials from being exposed to precipitation.
+Linear project dischargers shall prevent demolition materials from being exposed to precipitation.
 Demolition materials should be covered with an impermeable barrier such as, but not limited to, plastic sheeting prior to precipitation to prevent known contaminants from being mobilized.
-Dischargers unable to cover demolished material that were not previously investigated or found to be absent of applicable pollutants in reportable quantities shall sample for any non-visible pollutants that may be in stormwater discharges that may be present such as, but not limited to, asbestos, leaded paint, or PCBs.
+Dischargers unable to cover demolished material that were not previously investigated or found to be absent of applicable pollutants in reportable quantities shall sample for any non-visible pollutants that may be in stormwater discharges that may be present such as, but not limited to, asbestos, leaded paint, or poly chlorinated biphenyls (PCBs).

-J. Maintenance and Repair
+II.J.
+Maintenance and Repair

-1. LUP dischargers shall begin maintaining, repairing, and/or implementing design changes (reviewing alternatives that have not been used yet) to BMPs within 72 hours of identification of failures or other short comings, and complete the changes as soon as possible, prior to the next forecasted precipitation event.
+II.J.1.
+Linear project dischargers shall begin maintaining, repairing, and/or implementing design changes (reviewing alternatives that have not been used yet) to BMPs within 72 hours of identification of failures or other short comings, and complete the changes as soon as possible, prior to the next forecasted precipitation event.

-2. LUP dischargers shall have a Qualified SWPPP Practitioner (QSP) verify all BMP maintenance and repairs were appropriately implemented during the next visual inspection following completion.
+II.J.2.
+Linear project dischargers shall have a Qualified SWPPP Practitioner (QSP) verify all BMP maintenance and repairs were appropriately implemented during the next visual inspection following completion.
 The QSP may delegate BMP maintenance and repair verification to an appropriately trained delegate.

 III.
 MONITORING REQUIREMENTS

-A. General Requirements1.The monitoring requirements of this section are issued pursuant to Water Code section 13383 and specifies monitoring requirements for LUP dischargers subject to this Order.
+III.A.
+General Requirements

-2.LUP dischargers shall implement the Construction Site Monitoring Program in compliance with this section at the time of the commencement of construction activity and shall continue implementation until the project is complete and the project site is stabilized as defined in Section III.H in the Order.p
+Linear project dischargers shall implement the Construction Site Monitoring Program in compliance with this Section at the time of the commencement of construction activity and shall continue implementation until the project is complete and the project site is stabilized as defined in Section III.H in the Order.

+The monitoring requirements of this Section are issued pursuant to Water Code § 13383 and specify monitoring requirements for linear project dischargers subject to this Order.

-B. Monitoring Exceptions
+III.B.
+Monitoring Exceptions

-1. LUP dischargers shall conduct visual inspections and collect samples to meet the requirements of this Attachment.
+III.B.1.
+Linear project dischargers shall conduct visual inspections and collect samples to meet the requirements of this Attachment.
 Dischargers are not required to physically conduct visual inspections or collect samples under the following conditions:

 During dangerous weather conditions such as electrical storms, flooding, and high winds above 40 miles per hour;